elusivecodes/FyreArray/README.md

 - `$array` is the input array.
 - `$value` is the value to search for.
-- `$strict` determines if a strict search will be performed, and will default to *false*.
+- `$strict` is a boolean indicating whether a strict search will be performed, and will default to *false*.

 ```php
 $indexOf = Arr::indexOf($array, $value, $strict);